moshi4/FastDTLmapper/README.md

 #### Timetree Option

+If user set this option, input species tree must be ultrametric tree.
 --timetree enable AnGST timetree option below (See [AnGST manual](<https://github.com/almlab/angst/blob/master/doc/manual.pdf>) for details).
 > If the branch lengths on the provided species tree represent times,
 > AnGST can restrict the set of possible inferred gene transfers to